The PSR Pennsylvania Story

-Physicians for Social Responsibility Pennsylvania (PSR PA) is a public health, 501c3 non-profit organization, whose mission is to promote social responsibility by protecting health, the environment and communities through education, training, direct service, and advocacy.
-Established in 1979, PSR Pennsylvania fulfills our mission through programs focused on 1) the prevention of interpersonal violence and 2) addressing threats to health and the environment.
+Physicians for Social Responsibility Pennsylvania (PSR PA) is a public health, 501c3 non-profit organization, whose mission to promote socially and environmentally responsible practices, policies and programs to safeguard and improve public health.
+We accomplish this through education, training, direct service, and advocacy.

 Originally founded to oppose nuclear weapons, PSR Pennsylvania shifted focus in the 1980s to address local needs, including preventing interpersonal violence.
 PSR PA was focused on the prevention of violence through two programs: Peaceful Posse engages youth in practicing alternative strategies for dealing with stress and conflict, empowering them to make healthier choices; and the Youth Court Program, held at area schools, which instilled in first-time rule-breakers a respect for society and promotes positive citizenship attitudes, civic engagement and educational success through service learning opportunities.

 Founded in 1997, the Women’s Health & Environmental Network (WHEN) began seeking to address the links between the environment and cancer.
 WHEN sought to create partnerships with key sectors to maximize its efficiency and impact without duplicating efforts.

 Over the years, WHEN applied this philosophy - using economic indicators, appropriate science, and common-sense approaches to support programmatic decisions across a variety of sectors - to design and implement award-winning programs with measurable and meaningful outcomes.

 Seeking to expand both organizations' reach, in mid-2011, WHEN officially began to merge with PSR PA, creating an Environmental Health division within PSR PA.
 Combining WHEN’s mission of championing health through environmental action and PSR PA’s commitment to safeguarding our community, we are well prepared to enter our next phase and continue our efforts to address some of the gravest threats to health.